-The "200", "300" and "400" buildings have approximately 22 apartments each, including ten one-bedroom apartments available for two residents.
-The remaining apartments of each building are considered two bedroom apartments and are made available for four residents.
-Each apartment is carpeted, fully furnished, and equipped with a living room, kitchen with a full-sized electric stove/oven and refrigerator, dining room area, bathroom, and either one or two bedrooms.
-Each building has three floors with entrances located on the second floor and a laundry room on the first floor
+The "200", "300" and "400" buildings have approximately 22 apartments.
+There are ten one-bedroom apartments available for three residents and 12 two-bedroom apartments for four residents.
+Each apartment is carpeted, fully furnished, and equipped with a living room, kitchen with a full-sized electric stove/oven and refrigerator, dining room area, and bathroom.
+Each building has three floors with entrances located on the second floor and a laundry room on the first floor.

 While Almeida is equipped with private kitchens, residents can still participate in the University's board plan in the Dining Hall.
 Board options range from full board plans (Cart Blanche Platinum or Gold Plans) to the 125 Block Plan which is ideal for apartment dwellers.
-This plan can average 7-8 meals per week in the main dinning hall and $400 in Hawk Dollars throughout the semester.
+This plan can average 7-8 meals per week in the main dining hall and $400 in Hawk Dollars throughout the semester.

 While Almeida offers students the experience of an off-campus residential environment, all University policies remain in effect.